VARSHINI22009118/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm

+STEP 1.
+Start the program.

-1.Import the standard Libraries.
+STEP 2.Import the standard Libraries.

-2.Set variables for assigning dataset values.
+STEP 3.Set variables for assigning dataset values.

-3.Import linear regression from sklearn.
+STEP 4.Import linear regression from sklearn.

-4.Assign the points for representing in the graph.
+STEP 5.Assign the points for representing in the graph.

-5.Predict the regression for marks by using the representation of the graph.
+STEP 6.Predict the regression for marks by using the representation of the graph.

+STEP 7.End the program.

 ## Program:
 ```